Conservation Biology

 Principles of Ecology

-You will develop your understanding of the underlying theories and principles of ecology including topics such as such as sustainability, biosphere cycles, natural resources, evolution and distribution of organisms (including abiotic/biotic dimensions).
+You will develop your understanding of the underlying theories and principles of ecology including topics such as sustainability, biosphere cycles, natural resources, evolution and distribution of organisms (including abiotic/biotic dimensions).

 Habitat Management